 - "Reply with your thoughts"

-Leveraging data and AI allows brands to move beyond guesswork and make more informed decisions about what actually works in Stories.
-Instead of relying on assumptions, you can start identifying patterns in how audiences respond to different types of content.
+Data and AI let you move past guesswork and make informed decisions about what actually works in Stories.
+Instead of relying on assumptions, you can identify patterns in how audiences respond to different types of content.

-Looking at a single Story rarely gives you enough insight.
-Real value comes from tracking performance over time and spotting consistent patterns.
+A single Story rarely gives you enough insight.
+The real value comes from tracking performance over time and spotting consistent patterns.

 Tools You Can Use: